canyon289/canyon289.github.io/dev/content/NonProgrammer.md

 # What to expect
-In the upcoming articles I'll talk about some of the benefits, but also challenges, I faced when attemping to do this, how I was able work the new skills into my current career and how interactions with full time developers worked and didn't work.
+In the upcoming articles I'll talk about some of the benefits, but also challenges, I faced when attempting to do this, how I was able work the new skills into my current career and how interactions with full time developers worked and didn't work.
 In the next post I'll specifically talk about what I mean with the title